 Edwardes, however, was a highly pragmatic chairman and saw the potential of Japanese reliability married to British vehicular styling and internal refinement.
 The result came in 1979 when Honda and BL formed an alliance whereby Honda models would be built and sold in Britain under BL marques and in BL factories.
-The result was a perfect exchange; BL would finally get reliable machines to help rebuild their reputation and earn money, while Honda would be able to sell cars in Europe to exploit that otherwise restricted market and earn a cut from BL’s profits.
+This was a perfect exchange; BL would finally get reliable machines to help rebuild their reputation and earn money, while Honda would be able to sell cars in Europe to exploit that otherwise restricted market and earn a cut from BL’s profits.

 The first of the breed, the Triumph Acclaim, entered sales in 1981.
 This car was essentially just a rebadged Honda Ballade; being built in the UK as a replacement for the Triumph Dolomite.
 The car would go on to become BL’s most reliable model, with mechanical fidelity and build quality being in stark contrast to the reputation the company had garnered throughout the 1970’s.
 The success of the Acclaim, which sold 133,600 in a three year production run, opened the floodgates, with a decision made to base all future BL models off Honda products or to include Honda mechanics.